 The Cyclotron Facility

-Our EBCO (TR19/9) variable beam energy cyclotron on 72nd Street produces 18F, 124I, 86Y and 89Zr positron-emitting radionuclides for research and clinical applications; these nuclides have a half-life ranging from a few minutes to a few days.
+- An EBCO (TR19/9) variable beam energy cyclotron on 72nd Street produces 18F, 124I, 86Y and 89Zr positron-emitting radionuclides for research and clinical applications.
+These nuclides have a half-life ranging from a few minutes to a few days.

 The Small Molecule Radiochemistry Section